 No, emotional support animal letters do not come with an official expiration date like a driver’s license.
 However, some landlords may refuse to accept any letter with an issue date over a year from when it was submitted.
 Therefore, most experts suggest having ESA letters renewed annually.

 The letter will feature the doctor’s contact information so the landlord can check the document's validity.
 If this contact info is out of date, the landlord may believe it’s fake or ask for an updated version.
 If you have a qualifying condition, then it shouldn’t be difficult to get a new letter.
-But you can avoid this awkward situation altogether by ensuring that your ESA letter is accurate and up to date before looking for new housing.
+However, you can avoid this awkward situation altogether by ensuring that your ESA letter is accurate and up to date before looking for new housing.

 Yes, an ESA letter may cost you money.
 If you use an organization that specializes in providing ESA letters, the cost will typically be between $100 to $200 for an ESA letter.
 If you go with your regular therapist or primary care doctor, they may not charge you an additional fee.
 But you are still paying for their services, either out of pocket or through your insurance.